 - Benefits available for individuals not typically eligible for unemployment benefits who have been affected by COVID-19, including independent contractors and sole proprietors.
 Given that Illinois has one of the largest “gig economies” in the country, this benefit may serve as a veritable lifeline for many struggling during this crisis.

 Even though the recent influx of claims has stressed unemployment offices nationwide, the IDES has specifically advised that “every individual who is unemployed or underemployed should file a claim for unemployment benefits, even if they believe they are not covered by the unemployment system.”

-For more information and to discuss these benefits further, please contact a member of Gould & Ratner’s Human Resources and Employment Practice or visit our Coronavirus/COVID-19 Resources page.
+For more information and to discuss these benefits further, please contact a member of Gould & Ratner’s Human Resources and Employment Practice.